 The ASTA 2010 Independent Agents Report cited 19% of independent contractor agents (typically home based) earn over $50,000 a year.
 I’d personally caution taking the 19% at face value.
 The home based demographic is unique because it consists of so many new agents who have little or no income coming in as they build their business.
 Like most small businesses, it takes most travel agencies a good 3-5 years to start seeing profits they can live off of and a fair share never make it past the first or second year.
 This dilutes the earnings of the established home based agencies.

 To give you some real life numbers, when I was host agency director, there were a few agents making six digits but most of the experienced travel agents were earning $25-$45,000 a year and working at least 30 hours a week.
 New agents that who relied solely on selling travel for their living usually earned around $5-15,000 their first year.
 Of course, these are not scientific but it’s a loose guide for what to expect.

 Agents that worked in niche markets such as corporate travel or destination weddings earned considerably more.
 If you’re interested in becoming a travel agent, our host agency list is the place to start.

 And let’s complicate things even more.
 Because why not?
 You’ve already read this far! 🙂

 The section on employee travel agent salary is going to give you numbers that will be close to what you can expect if you get hired on.
 However, when we’re talking about agency owners (for storefronts or home based agencies), the salary numbers are misleading.
-I feel comfortable saying the reported salary numbers are probably higher than what the official numbers say.
+I feel comfortable saying that the actual salary numbers are probably higher than what the official numbers say.

 Why?
 Two things: